niconiahi/kopius/feedback/01_pokedex.md

 </button>
 ```

 Much cleaner in my opinion.
-I don"t have to go see what"s in `capturePokemon` to see what it does.
-It"s just right there
+I don't have to go see what"s in `capturePokemon` to see what it does.
+It's just right there

 ### Always declare your types next to your schemas